-You should keep your passport valid for at least six months in to the future while you are studying in the U.S. Consult your country's consulate or embassy in the U.S. to renew your passport.
+You should keep your passport valid for at least six months into the future while you are studying in the United States.
+Consult your country's consulate or embassy in the United States to renew your passport.
 You can find the contact information for your country's embassy at http://www.embassy.org/.

 Discuss Transfer Plans with an OIS Advisor

-Employment opportunities for international students in the U.S. are restricted by law.
-In general there are two types of employment: on-campus and off-campus employment.
+Employment opportunities for international students in the United States are restricted by law.
+In general, there are two types of employment: on-campus and off-campus employment.

-Enrolled J-1 students holding a DS-2019 from UMB are permitted to work on campus for 20 hours per week during academic year and 40 hours per week during summer and winter breaks.
+Enrolled J-1 students holding a DS-2019 from UMB are permitted to work on campus for 20 hours a week during academic year and 40 hours a week during summer and winter breaks.
 If your DS-2019 was produced by another agency, that agency must give you permission to work on the UM campus.
 The OIS must first approve of your on-campus employment before you begin these activities.

-Off-campus Employment: Off-campus employment is any type of work or services performed in exchange for money, tuition, fees, books, supplies, room, food or any other benefit that is not on the UMB campus.
+Off-campus Employment: Off-campus employment is any type of work or service performed in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit that is not on the UMB campus.
 An authorization letter is required before any off-campus work is allowed.
-The authorization letter must be written by the institution or agency who produced your DS-2019.
+The authorization letter must be written by the institution or agency that produced your DS-2019.

-- Economic Hardship: If a J-1 student needs employment during the academic year due to financial hardship arising from unforeseen circumstances, the program sponsor may authorize it.
+- Economic Hardship: If a J-1 student needs employment during the academic year because of financial hardship arising from unforeseen circumstances, the program sponsor may authorize it.
 Such employment cannot interfere with full-time pursuit of the exchange visitor's program objectives.
-Written permission from the program sponsor is required for on-campus as well as off-campus work.
+Written permission from the program sponsor is required for on-campus and off-campus work.

 - Notify the OIS When You Leave the United States or Change Visa Status

-When you finish your program and leave the U.S. permanently or change to another visa status (for instance if an employer plans to do an H-1B visa application for you after you graduate), please notify the OIS.
+When you finish your program and leave the United States permanently or change to another visa status (for instance, if an employer plans to do an H-1B visa application for you after you graduate), please notify the OIS.